asheroto/Faster-Photoshop/README.md

 #### Startup:
 - At log on, **Faster-Photoshop** launches `Photoshop.exe` in the background
 - It waits a few seconds and then hides the main window
-- It suspends the processes `Photoshop.exe` and `dynamiclinkmanager.exe`, which ensures no resources are in use
+- It suspends the processes `Photoshop.exe` and `dynamiclinkmanager.exe` which ensures no resources are in use

 #### To Open Photoshop:
 - Press `Ctrl+Win+Shift+P`